dagger/dagger/docs/CLI.md

 * Buildkit source pinning could work with this by having e.g. `Container.from` and `Git.branch` memoize by returning a `ContainerID` that embeds a source policy.

-* **TODO:** we'll need some way to prevent meta-queries like `pipeline()` and `memoize()` from becoming part of the cache key.
-If we can't come up with a better idea, we could always just reserve the words and drop them from the query path during memoization.

-* **TODO:** How can this work with environment-provided resolvers and types?
-I guess we need some way to decorate resolvers as @memoizable?
-(Back to the special comment syntax discussion.)